-Positions for about 5000 asteroid were computed for every day in a given year for those reaching V = 16 or brighter.
-For a given asteroid and date, its position was compared against the position on the same data for the remaining asteroids.
+Positions for about 3,900 asteroid were computed for every 6 hours in a given year for those reaching V = 16 or brighter.
+For a given asteroid and date, its position was compared against the position on the same date/time for the remaining asteroids.

-If an initial approach within 0.5° was found, a three position interpolation was used to find the approximate time of closest approach.
-Then the perturbed positions for both asteroids were computed at 1-minute intervals ±3 hours of the estimated time of closest approach.
-Interpolation was used to find the exact date and time of minimum distance.
+If an initial approach within 0.5° was found, the perturbed positions for both asteroids were computed at 1-minute intervals ±4 hours of the initial time of closest approach.
+The date/time of the closest approach within the 481 positions was adopted.